Weight issues are common in women with polycystic ovarian syndrome. These treatments can help.

 Medications used to treat diabetes, such as Metformin, are often prescribed for women with PCOS.
 Metformin works to lower insulin levels, and may help with weight loss.
 Metformin is not FDA-approved for the treatment of PCOS.
 Metformin may cause ovulation (release of an egg) to occur more frequently, so women who do not desire pregnancy should be on birth control.
 Gastrointestinal side effects, such as nausea, vomiting and diarrhea, are common.
 These side effects are improved by starting with a small dose of Metformin and gradually increasing the dose.
 The extended-release tablets can also help reduce the risk of GI side effects.
 There is a small risk of developing lactic acidosis, a shift in your electrolytes, and is usually seen patients with poorly controlled diabetes or kidney disease.
 Hypoglycemia, or low glucose, is rare.

 Morbidly obese women with PCOS may benefit from weight-loss surgery, such as gastric bypass.
-Women who undergo weight-loss surgery will usually resume normal menses, and improve or reverse Type II diabetes.
+Women who undergo weight-loss surgery will usually resume normal menses, and improve or reverse type 2 diabetes.

 Treatment should be modified according to an individual patient’s needs.
 Talk with your provider to learn more.

-Do you think you might have polycystic ovary syndrome?
+Do you think you might have polycystic ovarian syndrome?
 Or are you having difficulty conceiving?
-Find out more by scheduling an appointment at the Vanderbilt Center for Women’s Health: 615-343-5700.
+Find out more by scheduling an appointment at the Vanderbilt Center for Women’s Health: (615) 343-5700.